NagoDede/MarkSpecs/README.md

     + elements (directory)
     + (other directoris)
 '''
 This is an intersting approach to provide a way to update easily Schemdraw without impact on MarkSpecs.
 But you have to remember that Schemdraw request Matplotlib and Numpy.
-Unfortunately, it also means you have to install the Matplotlib and numpy libraries on your Python environment to run Schemdraw through Markspecs.
-I am not a Python expert, so instead of a fight with Python and its libraries, I provide the sources of the tools and the user is free to change the way to import the libraries by an update of the _schemdraw-header.txt_ file.
+Unfortunately, it also means you have to install the Matplotlib and Numpy libraries on your Python environment to run Schemdraw through Markspecs.
+I am not a Python expert, so instead of a fight with Python and its libraries (or do other solutions, like making an exe...), I provide the sources of the tools and the user is free to change the way to import the libraries by an update of the _schemdraw-header.txt_ file.
 The _schemdraw-header.txt_ file contains the definition of the imports.
 So, if you want to change the way to import the libraries, your are free to go.
 The current definition of the header file is:
 ```python